 - The stairs and the basement are off limits at all times.
 The back room is off limits.

 - Be extremely quiet when passing through the chess room.
 Be reasonably quiet in all other indoor areas.
 Remind your children to use inside voices, and to walk, not run, in the building.
 The Rec.
 Center staff members have work to do.
 If our children are too noisy, they cannot make phone calls or concentrate on their work.
-Please do not send your small children through the chess room alone if they need to go to the restroom or the water fountain.
-They need supervision so they will be quiet and not disturb the chess games.

 - ALL children under 13 must be supervised by a parent or by an adult specifically designated by the parent while in any outdoor area, including the playground, at all times.
 If a parent is not outside with his/her own children, that parent must make arrangements with another adult (not a sibling or other child) to watch the children!
 It is not enough to see that other adults are outside…a parent must make certain that an adult has agreed to actively supervise each child allowed outside.
 Adults and children must stay off all areas of the golf course; stay in the playground area or basketball court.